thetonymaster/thetonymaster.github.io/_posts/2015-11-02-competing-consumers.markdown

 end
 {% endhighlight %}

-The main module is where job requests are sent and where everything fires up, talso, to handle asynchronous calls to the other services a `GenServer` is used, so as the last two modules a supervisor is used to initialize everything,
+The main module is where job requests are sent and where everything fires up, also, to handle asynchronous calls to the other services a `GenServer` is used, so as the last two modules a supervisor is used to initialize the other modules:

 {% highlight elixir %}
 def start_link(init_retry_secs, num_workers) do